Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 NSERC and the DFG will support the research training group in their countries.
 For example, the Canadian trainees’ travel and dissemination costs would not be shared with the German partner.
 These groups will support researchers and highly qualified people in their own country and cover the costs of accommodating trainees who visit the partner country.
 Each research training group also takes responsibility for providing stipends to its trainees for the duration of their stay at the partner institution.

-10. When should Canadian researchers contact DFG researchers to plan for an International stream application?
+12. When should Canadian researchers contact DFG researchers to plan for an international stream application?

-By the May 1 letter of intent (LOI) submission deadline, the DFG researchers' IRTG pre-proposal should already be accepted.
-If the IRTG pre-proposal evaluation is not completed by May 1, a decision should be rendered by the DFG in time for the September 22 application deadline.
+By the LOI submission deadline on May 1, 2025, the DFG researchers’ IRTG pre-proposal should already be accepted.
+If the IRTG pre-proposal evaluation is not completed by May 1, 2025, a decision should be rendered by the DFG in time for the September 22 application deadline.
 Ideally, the research collaborators should submit their pre-proposal to the DFG in the previous calendar year to allow sufficient time for the evaluation process.
 Canadian researchers should contact their research collaborators to learn the timelines for evaluating the IRTG pre-proposals, as these can vary from year to year.

 Yes, switching to the regular stream is possible if, for example, the DFG does not accept the IRTG pre-proposal between the LOI and application phases.
-However, this decision must be discussed with the research collaborators and can only occur if the university has not filled its quota.
+However, this decision must be discussed with the research collaborators.
 If selected for a grant in the regular stream, collaboration with German researchers can continue, but not under the conditions of a CREATE-IRTG international stream grant.
 A CREATE international stream grant is conditional on the success of both the CREATE international stream application and the DFG IRTG full proposal.

 Eligibility

-No, researchers do not need to hold an NSERC grant, but the applicant must be from an NSERC-supported field at an NSERC-eligible university, and the majority (at least 70%) of the team’s co-applicants must be from a natural sciences and engineering (NSE) field.
-Researchers at the interdisciplinary frontier between NSE and the areas covered under the umbrella of the Social Sciences and Humanities Research Council (SSHRC) and the Canadian Institutes of Health Research (CIHR) may be incorporated into proposals.
-NSERC eligibility criteria for applicants, co-applicants and institutions apply.
+No, researchers do not need to hold an NSERC grant.
+Still, the applicant must be from an NSERC-supported field at an NSERC-eligible university, and the majority (at least 70%) of the team’s co-applicants must be from a natural sciences and engineering (NSE) field.
+NSERC eligibility criteria apply to applicants, co-applicants, and institutions.
+See FAQ #27 for more information.

 No, the CREATE program funds training programs and, therefore, requires that the applicants and co-applicants come from an NSERC-eligible Canadian university.
 Participation of researchers from other research institutions as collaborators is encouraged.